 University of Mary Washington professors play a crucial role in the internationalization of the campus, which includes the development of faculty-led study abroad programming.
 Overseas academic programs at UMW are facilitated and administered by the Center for International Education, located on the fourth floor of Lee Hall.
-Faculty members interested in proposing a new study abroad program are encouraged to meet with Kate Jordan, Faculty-Led Program Coordinator, to discuss curricular ideas, new program concepts, and projected budgets.
+Faculty members interested in proposing a new study abroad program are encouraged to meet with Sarah Moran, Study Abroad Coordinator, to discuss curricular ideas, new program concepts, and projected budgets.

-UMW Faculty-Led Study Abroad Program Handbook – One stop shopping for information regarding UMW Faculty-Led Program creation, planning, travel information, finance, and procedures.
+UMW Faculty-Led Study Abroad Program Handbook – Comprehensive resource for Faculty Directors that includes information regarding UMW Faculty-Led Program creation, planning, travel information, finances, and procedures.

 Program Proposal Template – CIE welcomes proposals for new study abroad programs from UMW faculty.
 Use this template to guide you through the process of putting together a new faculty-led study abroad program.
 Submit in tandem with a completed Fact Sheet (below).